inspr/core-legacy/doc/sidecar.md

 ### The server side

-The sidecar server is responsible for reading from and writing to the message broker.
-It implements a simple rest API, to interact with the client, counting with only 3 endpoints.
+The Sidecar server is responsible for reading from and writing to the message broker.
+It implements a simple rest API to interact with the client, which has 3 endpoints.

 These endpoints are:
 - "/readMessage"